 The group's most recent Map of the Soul series has also harkened back to earlier releases, with tracks like "Interlude: Shadow" and "Outro: Ego" sampling tracks like "Intro: O!RUL8,2?" and "Intro: 2 Cool 4 Skool," respectively.
 "Boy With Luv," the group's 2019 breakout hit, calls back to 2014 single "Boy in Luv"; the upcoming Map of the Soul: 7 title track "ON" is a reflection of 2013's "N.O."
 It feels like a way to pay homage to the group's roots while also spinning their own discography on its head.

-If you know of BTS, you've indubitably heard of ARMY, the group's fans, as well.
+I've heard they have an ARMY?If you know of BTS, you've indubitably heard of ARMY, the group's fans, as well.
 It's customary for K-pop groups to give their fans names that bear meaning: ARMY ties back to BTS' original concept as a voice and shield for young people, and actually stands for Adorable Representative MC for Youth.
 That specific acronym doesn't come up much these days though, and ARMY has come to represent "army" more literally as a group of supporters who stand beside BTS.

 Like any other fandom, ARMY has its ups and downs.
 However, The Atlantic's Lenika Cruz described it as "an unusually welcoming community that works to address bad behavior within its ranks," which for the most part rings true.
 ARMY are quick to jump into the mentions of anyone who mentions BTS, either to educate or call out perceived inaccuracies.
 Overall though, ARMY's goal is always to support BTS, whether it's by organizing streaming campaigns or trending hashtags to celebrate members' birthdays.